Piet de Jong (artist): Life and career

 Piet Christiaan Leonardus de Jong was born in Leeds, England on 8 August 1887.
 His father, Jacques Leonardus de Jong, was a Dutch immigrant, and his mother, Rosa Teale de Jong, a Yorkshire native.
 Piet had two siblings: an older half-sister, Gwendolyn (b.
 1880), and a younger brother, Arton Carl (b.
 1893).
 For his education, he first attended the Leeds Modern School.
 Piet later attended the Leeds Institute of Science, Art, and Literature, where he studied architecture.
 After completing his studies, de Jong won several architectural prizes, including two from the West Yorkshire Society of Architects (prize in 1908, silver medal 1909).
 In 1912, Piet de Jong received the Soane Medallion which included a travel award of £50 from the Royal Institute of British Architects.
 With this prize money, he was able to travel to Italy in 1912 to study Classical architecture.
 In 1913, he returned to London as a member of the Leeds architectural firm Schofield and Berry.
 Also in 1913, de Jong designed his first and only building in England: the First Church of Christ Scientist, Leeds.
 In 1914, World War I broke out, and in 1916 he joined the army as a lance-corporal in the Army Cyclist Corps.
 Although the precise details of his participation in World War I are unknown, he most likely served as part of the East Riding Yeomanry.

 Piet de Jong first travelled to Greece in 1919 as part of the post-war reconstruction programme for eastern Macedonia.
 At this time he first met the excavator of Mycenae, Alan Wace.
 In 1920, de Jong began work as an architect and archaeological illustrator for the Mycenae excavations.
 He worked on the Mycenae excavations until 1923, during which time he produced the famous reconstruction of Grave Circle A, Mycenae.

 From the 1920s to the 1950s, de Jong applied his skills as architect and artist to the illustration, recording, and reconstruction of some of the most famous excavations in Mediterranean archaeology.
 In 1921, he worked for the excavations at Halae, under Hetty Goldman.
 Also in 1921, on 14 February, Piet de Jong married his wife Effie.
 At the time of her marriage, Effie was living in Athens and working as an English teacher.
 She accompanied Piet de Jong on many of his archaeological projects.
 His work at Mycenae earned him a positive reputation and in 1922, he was hired by Sir Arthur Evans to work on the recording and reconstruction of the palace at Knossos on Crete.
+In the role of excavation architect, de Jong succeeded Theodore Fyfe (architect at Knossos from 1900-1904) and Christian C.T.
+Doll, expanding considerably on their earlier reconstruction interventions.
+Unlike Fyfe and Doll, de Jong was the first Knossos architect who lived in Greece year round.